 My husband was a youth pastor at a church when we were dating and first married.
-Once we even made homemade pizzas for a fundraiser.
+Once we made homemade pizzas for a fundraiser.
 We made prebaked crusts, cooled them, added sauce and did simple toppings.
 We had earlier gathered pizza orders for the kinds we were making.
 We then packaged them up in plastic wrap and pizza boxes and had people pick them up on a certain day.

 Combine in a large bowl: